Reachability analysis of linear hybrid systems via block decomposition: Introduction

 The \dwelldeco algorithm decomposes the calculation of the reachable states into calculations in subspaces (called \emph{blocks}).
 This decomposition has two benefits.
 The first benefit is that computations in lower dimensions are generally more efficient and thus the algorithm is highly scalable.
 The second benefit is that the analysis for different subspaces is decoupled; hence one can effectively skip the computations for dimensions that are of no interest (e.g., for a safety property).

-Extending algorithms from purely continuous systems to hybrid systems is conceptually easy by adding a ``hybrid loop'' that interleaves a continuous-post algorithm and a discrete-post algorithm.
+Conceptually, reachability analysis for hybrid systems is performed in a ``hybrid loop'' that interleaves a continuous-post algorithm and a discrete-post algorithm.
 If we consider \dwelldeco as a black box, we can plug it into this hybrid loop, which we refer to as \hybridalgo (cf.\ Section~\ref{sec:reach_naive}).
-However, there are two shortcomings.
-First, all operations aside from \dwelldeco are still performed in high dimensions, and so \hybridalgo still suffers from scalability issues.
-Second, \hybridalgo does not make use of the decoupling of \dwelldeco at all.
+However, there are two shortcomings of such a naive integration.
+First, all operations besides \dwelldeco are still performed in high dimensions, making \hybridalgo still suffer from scalability issues.
+Second, \hybridalgo does not utilize the decoupling of \dwelldeco at all.

 We demonstrate that, unlike in \hybridalgo, it is possible to perform all computations in low dimensions (cf.\ Section~\ref{sec:reach_new}).
-Surprisingly, we show that, in common cases, there is not even an additional approximation error.
+For this purpose, we modify \dwelldeco as well as \hybridalgo.
+In common cases, our algorithm does not introduce an additional approximation error.
 Furthermore, our algorithm makes proper use of the second benefit of \dwelldeco by computing the reachable states only in specific dimensions whenever possible.